 Evaluation of a mediastinal mass Mediastinal Masses Mediastinal masses are caused by a variety of cysts and tumors; likely causes differ by patient age and location of the mass (anterior, middle, or posterior mediastinum).
 They may be asymptomatic... read more is discussed elsewhere.

-Solitary pulmonary nodules are most often detected incidentally when a chest x-ray is taken for other reasons.
+Solitary pulmonary nodules are most often detected incidentally when a CT or chest x-ray is taken for other reasons, or during lung cancer screening.
 Nonpulmonary soft-tissue densities caused by nipple shadows, warts, cutaneous nodules, and bone abnormalities are often confused for a nodule on chest x-ray.

-Although cancer is usually the primary concern, solitary pulmonary nodules have many causes (see Table: Some Causes of a Solitary Pulmonary Nodule).
+Although cancer is usually the primary concern, solitary pulmonary nodules have many causes (see table ).
 Of these, the most common vary by age and risk factors, but typically include

 The primary goal of evaluation is to detect cancer and active infection.